jacksontyren/Azure-SOC/README.md

 <img src="https://github.com/jacksontyren/Azure-SOC-/assets/121649532/4d57b6f4-0489-41ac-9b43-8d339703ac57" height="80%" width="80%"/>
 <br />
 <p>This system architecture depicts the vulnerable condition of the system before the implementation of security measures.
 At this stage, the system was entirely accessible from the internet, and both Network Security Groups and inherent firewalls were configured to permit all types of traffic.
 Access control rules were established, facilitating unrestricted communication among network endpoints.
 Moreover, all remaining resources were deployed with publicly visible endpoints to the internet as well.
 These resources included Azure Key Vault, Microsoft SQL Server, Azure Blob Storage, and Azure Entra ID (formerly Active Directory).
+  <br></br>
+  By configuring diagnostic settings, audit logs, and appropriate data connectors, the logs from these resources were aggregated and sent to both Microsoft Sentinel and the Log Analytics workspace.
+This enabled the monitoring and analysis of security events, forming the basis for alerting, incident response, and the implementation of security controls guided by NIST SP 800-53.
 </p>
   <br/>
 <br />